 Inspired by such outcomes and equipped with six years of having tested and refined my method, I came up with a multi-step “how-to” instrument that graduates and career changers can use to advance their boutique employability, and I branded it the “BE-EDGE Method.”
 Having used this approach repeatedly in my teaching and consulting work, I have acquired mounds of evidence showing that my instructions, templates, and examples work.
-I began to think more and more that my method could make the lives of students, capstone course professors, career advisors, and recruiters a lot easier.
-So I assembled all the guides, examples, and templates and wrote a book I titled Crafting Your Edge for Today’s Job Market: Using the BE-EDGE Method in Capstone Projects and Consulting Cases.
-I was certain that publishers and publicists would fall in love with it!
+I began to think more and more about how my method could make the lives of students, capstone course professors, career advisors, and recruiters a lot easier.
+I assembled all the guides, examples, and templates and wrote a book titled Crafting Your Edge for Today’s Job Market: Using the BE-EDGE Method in Capstone Projects and Consulting Cases.

-I decided to reverse the flow of the message inside its covers and start by talking about the circumstances that gave rise to my book and the philosophy behind my overarching concept of “boutique employability.”
-And people began to listen.
+I decided to revise the flow of the message and start by talking about the circumstances that gave rise to my book and the philosophy behind my overarching concept of “boutique employability”, and people began to listen.

 I stopped talking about the contents and started talking about the idea behind my book, the value this idea provides, and the people I created it to serve.
 I also began to present the book as a business product designed for a particular group of people who have a particular need.
-While this may seem obvious, we writers often have the opposite tendency — we become attached to the details of our invention, our “baby,” and get ahead of ourselves by talking about specific content before introducing potential readers to the general problem we set out to solve in the first place and the usefulness of our discoveries.
+While this may seem obvious, we writers often have the opposite tendency.
+We become attached to the details of our invention and get ahead of ourselves by talking about specific content before introducing potential readers to the general problem we set out to solve in the first place and the usefulness of our discoveries.

 My marketable product was “A Personal Strategy for Boutique Employability.”

 Here we come to the question, “So what?”
-WHO and WHY would care about this product?
+WHO would care about this product and WHY?